 Once you know what steps you take, you can start removing elements of the lens to reach to the iris diaphragm, and then remove it.

-Cleaning the oil from the aperture blades
+Removing the oil from the aperture blades

 Once you have removed the iris diaphragm from the lens you can clean it.
 In order to do this thoroughly and remove all oil from the aperture blades, it is best to use an ultrasonic cleaner.
 You can also clean the oil by wiping the blades by hand, but this is less thorough.